pileofwolves/finmer/Docs/content/tutorial/part3.md

 ## Playing detective

 Now, we'll build the `TQ01_Scene_Hideout` scene proper.
-This is not a patch, unlike the other scenes - it's a full, proper scene, so don't tick the 'Is Patch' box.
+This is not a patch, unlike the other scenes - it's a full, proper scene, so don't tick the 'Is Patch Group' box this time.

 First off, we'd like to tell the player where they are.
 In Finmer, we usually use the text displayed above the in-game compass for that.
 Since the player is entering a new in-game area when they enter this scene, we should update this location label.